syncfusion-content/blazor-docs/blazor/gantt-chart/data-binding.md

 {% endhighlight %}

 {% endtabs %}

-> * Filtering and searching server-side data operations are not supported in load on demand.
+> * Filtering and searching are not supported in load on demand.
 > * Only Self-Referential type data is supported with remote data binding in Gantt Chart.

 ## Remote Data